 For example, large factories depend on computers to count and pick a stock in their warehouse.
 This is due to the complex algorithms which are found encoded through machine learning in the computers.

-What Business Sectors Can Machine Learning Be Used in?
+What Business Sectors Can ML Be Used in?

 Healthcare is considered an extremely sensitive sector so it’s understandable that there have been large influences from technology for its development.